 The questionnaire contained 12 questions with 4 questions on each factor of influencer characteristics.
 "Expertise" was measured by modifying and supplementing the questionnaire of Nam and Lee [47] which was a modification of the questionnaire used in previous studies [48, 49].
-"Credibility" was measured by modifying and supplementing the questionnaire of Park and Chung [17] which was a modification of the questionnaire used in previous studies [50, 51].
-"Intimacy" was measured by modifying and supplementing the questionnaire of Park and Chung [17], which was a modification of the questionnaire used in previous studies [50, 52].
+"Credibility" was measured by modifying and supplementing the questionnaire of Park and Chung [17] which was a modification of the questionnaire of Park and Chung [17] which was a modification of the questionnaire of Park and Chung [17], which was a modification of the questionnaire of Park and Chung [17], which was a modification of the questionnaire used in previous studies [50, 52].
 "Informativeness" was measured by modifying and supplementing the questionnaire used in previous studies to suit the purpose of this study [21, 22].
 The brand trust factor was a four-item questionnaire modified and supplemented from Ahn et al. [53] to suit the purpose of this study.
-The brand attachment factor was a four-item questionnaire modified and supplemented from Bae et al. [54] which was based on the questionnaire used in previous studies [29].
+The brand attachment factor was a four-item questionnaire modified and supplemented from Bae et al. [54] which was based on the questionnaire used in previous studies [24].
 Finally, the brand loyalty factor was a four-item questionnaire modified and supplemented from the questionnaire of Bae et al. [54] which was based on the questionnaire used in previous studies [24].